 Algorius Net Viewer Manual | Device Collections

 The list of devices is located on the left side of the main window.
-It allows you to add new devices to the network map, create new device types or configure existing ones.
+It allows you to add new devices to the network map.

 The list of devices can have one of the following statuses: